Nandana-vijayan/Evaluating-the-Effectiveness-of-SMOTE-and-SMOTE-ENC-in-Class-Imbalance-Medical-Data/README.md

 # Evaluating-the-Effectiveness-of-SMOTE-ENC-in-Class-Imbalance-Medical-Data

+ Evaluating the Effectiveness of SMOTE and SMOTE-ENC in Class Imbalance Medical Data

 ## 📋 Project Overview

 This project investigates how Synthetic Minority Over-sampling Techniques (SMOTE) and its extended version SMOTE-ENC impact machine learning model performance on **imbalanced medical datasets**.
 Specifically, it focuses on classifying Chronic Obstructive Pulmonary Disease (COPD) cases using the **ExaSens** dataset, which contains both **nominal** and **continuous** features.